1. Basic Usage

 Setting Favorites

-The Favorites toolbar can be customized for your needs.
-To add/remove objectives to/from the toolbar, click on the three dots next to an Objective in the Objectives sidebar to bring up a drop-down menu, and then star/unstar the Objective.
+The Favorites toolbar at the top of the user interface can be customized so that our most commonly used applications are quickly accessible.
+To add/remove objectives to/from the toolbar, click on the three dots next to an objective in the objectives sidebar to bring up a drop-down menu, and then star/unstar the objective.

-Now that you understand the Run view, you’re ready to run your first objective.
+Now that you understand the Run view, we’re ready to start running objectives! ⭐

-You should see the robot arm pick up the three flasks on the left side of the workspace and move them to the burner on the right.
-When finished, the objective status will update to Objective complete!
+We should see the robot arm pick up each of the three flasks on the left side of the workspace and move them to the burner on the right.
+When finished, the objective status should update to Objective complete!

 Now run the Push Button